Day

 Science in Short: The Hullabaloo About HABS

 Dead fish belly up in Lake Merritt and San Francisco Bay this past August sent scientists like Keith Bouma-Gregson scrambling to pinpoint the cause.
-A harmful bloom of marine algae had taken up residence in the Bay, and while many of the fish died from the resulting lack of oxygen in the water, toxins produced by the algae could have played some role, says Bouma-Gregson, a biologist with the US Geological Survey and regional expert on HABs.
-The Delta is no stranger to HABs,...
+A harmful bloom of marine algae had taken up residence in the Bay.
+Bouma-Gregson discusses his observations of the event in this podcast.

 Read More